Slyracoon23/katacoda-scenarios/kube-dds/step5.md

 `kubectl describe pods`{{execute}}

-We run now version 2 of the app (look at the Image field)
+We run now version 'new' of the app (look at the Image field)